I traveled to Boston for Social 2011 and The Evolution of the Agency panel. Here are a few notes from the event and the panel.

 Social 2011 –

-At Social 2011′s panel “The Evolution of the Agency”, we’re going to look at why social media, in all its forms, has become such a key element of agency strategy.
-Panelists Blake Cahill, Principal at Banyan Branch; David Armano, SVP, Social Business Planning & Integration at Edelman Digital; Jim Tobin, President of Ignite Social Media; Sean McDonald, Colony Master at Ants Eye View; and Slavisa Samardzija, Executive Vice President, Market Intelligence at Wunderman will be exploring how they use social strategies and integrated planning to reach key targets and deliver real value to their clients.
-How do agencies handle the unique challenges that social media brings on a global level?
-And what, if any, changes have to be made at the agency level itself, to integrate and successfully adopt social media strategies?
+At Social 2011′s panel “The Evolution of the Agency”, we took a look at why social media, in all its forms, has become such a key element of agency strategy.
+Panelists Blake Cahill, Principal at Banyan Branch; David Armano, SVP, Social Business Planning & Integration at Edelman Digital; Jim Tobin, President of Ignite Social Media; Sean McDonald, Colony Master at Ant’s Eye View; and Slavisa Samardzija, Executive Vice President, Market Intelligence at Wunderman explored how they use social strategies and integrated planning to reach key targets and deliver real value to their clients.
+How agencies handle the unique challenges that social media brings on a global level, and what, if any, changes have to be made at the agency level itself, to integrate and successfully adopt social media strategies?

 Social media has changed forever how we all do business.
 It has also changed the way customers view and respond to products and branding.
 It has, in some ways, made a smarter consumer, smarter than anyone back in 1704 could ever have imagined.